sparshgupta8130/Question_Answering_MemoryNets/readme.txt

 * Linear Start
 * Training Embedding Matrices using Skipgram

+The final modified architecture which we used can be seen here: https://go.gliffy.com/go/share/image/slwgpn5126xykk3vnjav.png

 For generating the sentence representation in embedding space, using word vector embeddings, **LSTM** was used, in place of simple matrix multiplication in MemN2N.
 LSTM captures the structure of sentence, which is useful for many tasks that have a huge dependency on sentence structure and word positions.

 To ensure that dot products between question and context take place in same embedding space, **Shared Embedding Matrices** were used, i.e. same embedding matrix was used for projecting the context and question to embedding space.